Moving to Belgium

 When we asked people why foreigners move to Belgium, they responded:

 "Brussels is a pleasant city, calm and easy to reach for everything, whether it is sports clubs, the city center or for simple shopping.
-Brussels is an international city where everyone feels at home," remarked one expat in Brussels.
+Brussels is an international city where everyone feels at home," offered one expat living in Brussels.

 Get Quote